by Chris Blake

 Mold material

 In contrast, SimForm considers by default the properties of the mold materials, which is vital to accurately simulating the thermal performance of early mold design concepts.
-Our knowledge base article, Creating Custom Materials, discusses this in detail.
+The earlier in the design this is completed, the better.

 SimForm looks at simulation through a different lens.
 Mold designers can use SimForm autonomously, without waiting for external support, to accelerate the design process and enable rapid concept iterations that inform their decisions.
 The goal is not to generate final validations with high accuracy, but faster feedback at low cost and with minimal expertise.

 In this way, SimForm works alongside more advanced moldflow simulation tools to streamline and inform mold design early in the process.
-Optimizing designs with SimForm alleviates significant risk of only identifying issues at later verification phases, and can help designers create more cost-effective molds through rapid simulations and iteration.
+Optimizing designs with an injection molding simulation software like SimForm alleviates significant risk of only identifying issues at later verification phases, and can help designers create more cost-effective molds through rapid simulations and iteration.

 Learn more